-The following table list all available connectors and formats.
+The following tables list all available connectors and formats.
 Their mutual compatibility is tagged in the corresponding sections for table connectors and table formats.
-The following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.
+The following tables provide dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.

 This allows not only for better unification of APIs and SQL Client but also for better extensibility in case of custom implementations without changing the actual declaration.

 Every declaration is similar to a SQL CREATE TABLE statement.
 One can define the name of the table, the schema of the table, a connector, and a data format upfront for connecting to an external system.